OutSystems/docs-product/src/develop/ui/patterns/web/controls/search.md

 ---

 # Search

-Allow the user to find pieces of content without the use of navigation.

-Use the Search so that end users can easily find pieces of content by entering queries.
-Unlike navigation, knowledge of the content's location isn't required.
+You can use the Search UI Pattern to provide users with a search field.

 **How to use the Search UI Pattern**